FutureTrust/gtsl/README.md

 All your nodes MUST have the same value.
 If one node is not sync, restart the container to allow the peer to retry to sync.

-**Troubleshooting**: you can check if your node is syncing, by by using the following command in the Ethereum console.
+**Troubleshooting**: you can check if your node is syncing, by using the following command in the Ethereum console.
 ```sh
 $ web3.eth.syncing